Alex-luna/Flow_X0/tasks/tasks-prd-funnel-mapping-tool.md

 - Unit tests should typically be placed alongside the code files they are testing (e.g., `MyComponent.tsx` and `MyComponent.test.tsx` in the same directory).
 - Use `npx jest [optional/path/to/test/file]` to run tests.
 Running without a path executes all tests found by the Jest configuration.
+- All NEW components will use Convex real-time queries for automatic updates
+- Implement proper loading states and error handling throughout
+- Use optimistic updates where appropriate for better UX
+- Follow existing design system and theme integration

 ## Tasks